ercantomac/ercantomac/README.md

 - Hi, I’m @ercantomac
-- I’m interested in mobile & web development and casual game development.
+- I’m interested in mobile and web development, also casual game development.
 - I’m currently learning mainly Flutter & its ecosystem.
 - How to reach me: tmc.ercan@gmail.com